A Bicycle Ride

 A country a day - on day three we slept in Lausanne, Switzerland.
 No pictures at all.

 We knew it had been snowing heavily in Bavaria and parts of Switzerland.
 Our day started out fine, dry roads, no snow, but then came snow flurries, and more snow and more snow.
 Salt had been strewn and snow plows were out but I wasn't enjoying the ride much any more.
 Around Zurich I was beginning to feel anxious.
 I am admittedly somewhat phobic about highway driving and speed anyway and the snow was stoking my fears.
-When we reached Lindau, just over the German border, Janos let me out at the train station.
-I felt bad leaving Janos drive the remaining distance alone, but he wasn't worried and as it turned out the roads were fine.
+When we reached Lindau, just over the German border, I asked Janos to let me out at the train station.
+Although Janos is an excellent driver, I knew driving through the snow was going to be agony for me.
+I felt bad leaving Janos to drive the last stretch alone and I was relieved to hear afterwards that the roads had been fine.
 And I felt fine sitting in the train, relaxed and happy to watch the wonderful snowy landscape roll past the window.

 And that was it.
 Janos and I got home almost the same time in the evening.
 When I got there, Janos had just dragged our luggage up the three flights of stairs.
-We soon fell into bed, happy to be home again.
+We soon fell into bed.
+I was happy to be home again.

 Again we visited El Puerto, this time with our friends from Kassel.
 We strolled through the streets, visited the church with the storks, took pictures of the storks, had lunch, walked around the bull ring and hoped it would be open so we could have a look inside but it wasn't, stopped for a sherry, took some more pictures and drove home.
 Again a beautiful sunny day, not too warm and not too cool.